If you have a Medical Emergency, please call 999 or NHS 111. Do not use this service.

 Promethazine – Versatile antihistamine for allergies, nausea, and sleep.

-Get expert medical advice and same-day prescriptions from qualified UK doctors through our secure online consultation platform.
+Get expert medical advice and same-day prescriptions prescribed by qualified GPhC Pharmacists through our secure online consultation platform.

 Same day prescriptions